Working with rings and updates

 What are rings?

-Windows 10 Insider Preview Builds are released in “rings".
+Windows 10 Insider Preview Builds are released in “rings."
 Each ring is defined by a different release frequency and level of stability.
-Rings are used to evaluate the quality of our software as they are released to progressively larger audiences.
-If the build passes automated testing in the lab, we will flight (i.e. release a build) to the next ring.
+Rings are used to evaluate the quality of our software as it's released to progressively larger audiences.
+If the build passes automated testing in the lab, we will flight (release a build) to the next ring.

 Switching between rings